-The obi used in this canvas was made and used in the late Showa period.
+The obi used in creating this canvas was originally made and used during the late Showa period (1960-80ies).

 Explanation and meaning of pattern and colors

-The obi is decorated with a woven pattern of peonies and chrysanthemums, with phoenixes dancing between them, in a lovely and gorgeous auspicious design.
+The obi is adorned with a woven pattern featuring peonies and chrysanthemums, with graceful phoenixes dancing between them, creating a beautiful and auspicious design.

-The chrysanthemum flower is a symbol of longevity, purification of evil spirits, and luck, and is still considered the most prestigious flower, and is the emblem of the Japanese imperial family.
+Chrysanthemum flowers are symbolic of longevity, the purification of evil spirits, and luck.
+They are highly esteemed and even serve as the emblem of the Japanese imperial family.